simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 }
 ```

-That will work since in normal Laravel installs, `laravel-mix`, the mothership Laravel asset building,  takes care of everything, and it is ignoring this file.
-If you want to only add transformations for testing, do it like this, even though it is not necessary in most cases.:
+That will work since in normal Laravel installs, `laravel-mix`, the mothership Laravel asset building, uses its own babel config and will ignore this file.

+If you want to be really picky you still could only add the config for testing,  even though it is not necessary in normal Laravel projects:

 ```json
 {